8 Reasons Why RPM Mats are the Better Alternative for Heated Floors

 Use as an Anti-Fracture Membrane Over Concrete Slab

-Over concrete, RPM mats have been tested “High Performance” (highest classification) method of anti-fracture membrane in accordance with ANSI A118.12 system crack resistance/isolation test.
-The “High Performance” classification means that after an 1/8” crack was created in the slab, there was no failure or cracked tile.
+Over concrete, floor electric heating RPM mats have been tested “High Performance” (highest classification) method of anti-fracture membrane in accordance with ANSI A118.12 system crack resistance/isolation test.
+The “High Performance” classification means that after a 1/8” crack was created in the slab, there was no failure or cracked tile.

 Use as a Thermal Break Over Concrete Slab